tommus/tommus/README.md

 * Everything is possible.
 It simply takes time.
 * Don't dream.
 Set your goals.
 * Know your tools.
 Use design patterns.

+## Fun fact

+Here is a random fact about me:

+    Recently I become a hobbit.
+I managed to read the whole Silmarillion by J.R.R.
+Tolkien.